NREL/SOEP-QSS/README.md

 * Single pass in arbitrary order: Leaves different representations of the same variable in the system and thus has a processing order dependency so results are dependent on the (arbitrary) order of variables in their containers.
 * Multiple passes hoping for a fixed point: May not find a consistent fixed point and is still potentially order-dependent.
 * Use derivatives based on a stable LIQSS state at these events to eliminate the order dependency.
 This is the approach chosen and a "simultaneous" representation is used that contains the stable coefficients determined for each order pass of the algorithm, without the updates made by the highest-order LIQSS pass.
 This approach has the potential for solution value and derivative discontinuities at transitions between simultaneous and non-simultaneous events but no clearly better alternative is apparent.

+#### LIQSS3

+The LIQSS3 solver now uses directional second derivatives for continuous state variables.
+While this has accuracy and performance benefits for QSS3, for LIQSS3 there is a significant performance loss due to the use of extra per-variable directional derivative calls at the variable value +/- the quantum.
+These extra derivative computations that LIQSS requires are not amenable to the FMU call pooling used elsewhere to amortize the high FMU call overhead.

+An option to avoid some of the directional derivative calls via interpolation of the second derivative will be explored in the future.

 ### xQSS Variant